Verified Sustainable Sources

-Quad successfully demonstrated its ability to meet these strict compliance requirements in multiple areas, including chain of custody — a measure to track wood through the supply chain, from a certified forest through the end-user of the certified product.
+Quad successfully demonstrated its ability to meet these strict compliance requirements in multiple areas, including chain of custody — a measure to track wood through the supply chain, from a certified forest or other approved sources, through the end-user of the certified product.

 Quad offers new procurement opportunities across an environmentally responsible, global supply chain to meet both business and social objectives.

 Quad’s CoC Product Group Schedule